MarkRBest/markrbest.github.io/_posts/2020-12-01-classifying-returns.md

 {% endhighlight %}

 We can see that the diagonal matrix are close to one.
 This means that the market tends to stay in the same state.
-This can also be corroborated via the confusion matrix for the in sample labels.
+This can also be corroborated via the confusion matrix for the in-sample labels.

 {% highlight python %}
 confusion_matrix(is_df["label"][1:], is_df["label"][:-1])